Skip to main content

 Holographic mode is implemented but not user-configurable in the current release.
 If your workload requires offline operation and you want to talk about running holographic mode, email us at holographic@getswytch.com.
 The capability is real; the self-service configuration for it is a future deliverable.

 When holographic mode does become generally available, designing for it will mean designing for the reconciliation.
 What does “both sides made a valid decision” look like for your data?
 What does the application do when it discovers two valid histories?
-Those are questions the application has to answer; the database can show you the divergence precisely, but deciding which branch is canonical is a business problem.
+Those are questions the application has to answer; Swytch can show you the divergence precisely, but deciding which branch is canonical is a business problem.

 Designing around contention